tTHon/heartrhythmbox/readme.md

 or https://www.facebook.com/HeartRhythmBox

 # Main Purpose
-I created this page just mainly for educational purpose.
+This page is created mainly for educational purpose.
 I believe that presentations should be more interactive and easily accessible.
 All pages are mobile-friendly, tablet-friendly, and of course, notebook and desktop-friendly.